Andronikos I Komnenos: Power struggle

 Manuel died on 24 September 1180 and the throne was inherited by his eleven-year-old son, Alexios II Komnenos.
 A regency was set up for the young emperor, led by Manuel's widow, Maria of Antioch.
 Manuel had made his officials and nobles swear to obey Maria as regent, on the condition that she became a nun (which she did) and guarded the honor of the empire and their son.
-Maria was supported by Patriarch Theodosios Borradiotes and the prōtosebastos Alexios Komnenos, a nephew of Manuel.
+Maria was supported by Patriarch Theodosios Borradiotes and the prōtosebastos Alexios Komnenos, a nephew of Manuel, Eudokia and John Komnemos Dukas brother.
 Despite this, she was in a dangerous position.
 She was of Latin (i.e. Catholic/Western European) origin and regent for a minor with ambitious relatives.
 Manuel had throughout his reign sought to integrate the empire into the world of the Latin states in the West and Levant through diplomacy.
 His efforts were largely unsuccessful, as Latin polities began to regard themselves as having a say in imperial politics and anti-Latin sentiment grew among the populace of the empire.